Google Ads Agency Pricing Across 10 Different Niches

 • Hourly Rates Model: These can range from $30 to $150 per hour.
 New agencies charge from $30.
 Established agencies with niche specialization may charge as much as $150 per hour.
 According to a survey by Credo, PPC specialists charge $136 per hour.
 Agencies bill for the time spent managing campaigns.
 The rates range from $75 to $200 per hour.
 This model is uncommon for account management services.
 It’s widely used for account setup and consulting.

 • Performance-Based Pricing Model: The agency charges based on the actual performance of the ads.
 This model is often combined with a base retainer.
 Clients usually give incentives for achieving targets based on actual conversions.
 Compensation is tied to metrics like Cost Per Acquisition (CPA) or Return on Ad Spend (ROAS).
-For instance, an agency might charge $50 per qualified lead or 5% of revenue generated from ads.
+An agency might charge $50 per qualified lead or 5% of revenue generated from ads.

 • Value-Based Pricing Model: It is based on the estimated value the agency is expected to provide to the client's business.
 It’s a less common model, but is gaining traction now in the advertising industry.